 A credit profile can be built for a business which is completely separate from the business owner’s personal credit profile.
 This gives business owners double the borrowing power as they have both personal and business credit profiles.
 A business owner can get credit much faster using their business credit profile versus their personal credit profile.
 Approval limits are much higher on business accounts versus personal accounts.
 Per the SBA, credit limits on business cards are usually 10 – 100 times higher than for consumer credit.

-When done right, you can build business credit without a personal credit check and regardless of personal credit quality, with no personal credit reporting of business accounts.
+When done right, business credit can be built without a personal credit check and regardless of personal credit quality, with no personal credit reporting of business accounts.
 Most business credit can be obtained without the owner taking on personal liability, or a personal guarantee.

 Hence in case of default, the business owner’s personal assets can’t be pursued.
-When a business owner applies for financing, their business credit is reviewed.
-Not having business credit established will get an owner declined for financing.
-There are no regulations requiring lenders notify the business owner for their reason for denial, so most never know.
+When a business owner applies for financing, their business credit goes under review.
+Not having business credit will get an owner declined for financing.
+There are no regulations requiring lenders notify the business owner for their reason for denial.
+So most never know.

 Almost any business can get business credit as long as it has an EIN number and entity setup.
 You don’t need collateral or financials.
 Your company can be a startup.
 You just need to know the proper building steps.
 All highly-successful businesses have business credit; it’s a “rite of passage” to ever reach true success.

 A business starts building a brand new credit profile much the same as a consumer does.
-The business starts with no credit profile.
-Then the business gets approval for new credit that reports to the business credit reporting agencies.
-The business uses the credit and pays the bill timely.
+It starts with no credit profile.
+The business gets approval for new credit that reports to the business credit reporting agencies.
+It then uses the credit and pays the bill timely.
 A positive business credit profile is established.
 As the business keeps using credit and pays bills timely it will qualify for more credit.